Service-linked role permissions for Malware Protection for EC2 - Amazon GuardDuty

 For more information about creating the role manually, see Creating a service-linked role in the IAM User Guide.

-Editing a service-linked role for Malware Protection
+Editing a service-linked role for Malware Protection for EC2

-Malware Protection doesn't allow you to edit the AWSServiceRoleForAmazonGuardDutyMalwareProtection service-linked role.
+Malware Protection for EC2 doesn't allow you to edit the AWSServiceRoleForAmazonGuardDutyMalwareProtection service-linked role.
 After you create a service-linked role, you can't change the name of the role because various entities might reference the role.
 However, you can edit the description of the role using IAM.
 For more information, see Editing a service-linked role in the IAM User Guide.

-Deleting a service-linked role for Malware Protection
+Deleting a service-linked role for Malware Protection for EC2

 If you no longer need to use a feature or service that requires a service-linked role, we recommend that you delete that role.
 That way you don't have an unused entity that isn't actively monitored or maintained.